Department of Chemistry and Biochemistry

 Medical physics is the application of physics concepts in medicine and health care.
 A medical physicist may specialize in such areas as medical imaging, radiation therapies, health physics, and nuclear medicine.

-Pre-medical Physics is an emphasis designed for students planning on entering medical professional schools.
-Students who enroll in this emphasis should be planning on going to medical, podiatry, dental, or optometry school (or a similar professional program).
+Want to go to med school?
+This emphasis is designed for students planning on medical, podiatry, dental, or optometry school (or a similar professional program).

 The Physics Education degree prepares students to teach physics in high school.
 It includes courses for teacher certification as well as a cluster of courses designed to provide students with a fundamental understanding of physics and its role in the modern world.